Review

 What You're DoingWhere To LookWhy It FitsWhat To Watch

-First adult social shoe (your first salsa class, first wedding lesson, first social night)A practice shoe, a low/moderate heel Latin shoe, or a venue-flexible street-sole shoeBeginners need confidence, fit, and an easy return path more than a flashy competition shoe.Yami and Very Fine are good starting watchlists.
-Skip 3-inch heels on a first pair.
+First adult social shoe (your first salsa class, first wedding lesson, first social night)A practice shoe, a low/moderate heel Latin shoe, or a venue-flexible street-sole shoeBeginners need confidence, fit, and an easy return path more than a flashy competition shoe.Very Fine is the safe starter; Yami runs flashier.
+Skip 3-inch heels on a first pair either way.

-Weekly ballroom or Latin practiceA practice shoe or a lower-risk Diamant/Very Fine/IDS Latin shoe from a seller with clear exchangesRepeat use needs comfort, stability, and suede-care compatibility, flashy doesn't last.Restocking fees, marked-suede return rejection, and width availability.
+Weekly ballroom or Latin practiceA practice shoe or a lower-risk Diamant/Very Fine/IDS Latin shoe from a seller with clear exchangesRepeat use needs comfort, stability, and suede-care compatibility.
+Flashy doesn't last.Restocking fees, marked-suede return rejection, and width availability.

 Competition or serious trainingPremium ballroom/Latin from IDS, Supadance, Ray Rose, or Diamant, matched to your style, heel, and coach's preferenceFit gets very specific at this level.
 Online-only advice without a coach starts breaking down.Made-to-order risk, international shipping, U.S. seller support, restocking fees.